 The ongoing COVID-19 pandemic has hit the overall automotive industry, compelling automakers to cut down the output at their production plants.
-COVID-19 has also impacted the operations of many OEMs, from production to R&D, creating short-term disruption delaying autonomous vehicles development and rollouts.
+COVID-19 has also impacted many OEM operations, from production to R&D, creating short-term disruption and delaying autonomous vehicle development and rollouts.

-However, with more stringent regulations by the government to increase road safety, more autonomous vehicles are being developed with highly advanced technologies integrated with smartphones through the internet creating new interest among market players to attract customers.
+Over the medium term, with stringent regulations by the government focused on increasing road safety, more autonomous vehicles are being developed with highly advanced technologies integrated with smartphones through the internet creating new interest among market players to attract customers.
 Due to rising health concerns and changing commuting patterns, the demand among private consumers is also increasing for personal cars.
-According to Euromonitor’s Voice of the Industry survey, 13% of respondents indicated they plan to increase usage of cars for commuting short distances permanently.
+According to Euromonitor's Voice of the Industry survey, 13% of respondents indicated they plan to increase the usage of cars for commuting short distances permanently.

-Moreover, COVID-19 accelerated interest in getting a driving license among the younger generation and city-dwellers.
-For example, automotive digital marketing company Hedges & Company projects that the total number of licensed drivers in the United States will increase by three million in 2020 to a total of 230 million.
-Although Level 4 and Level 5 (as scaled by SAE) autonomous cars are unlikely to reach wide acceptance, by 2030, there would be rapid growth for Level 2 and Level 3 autonomous cars, which have advanced driver assistance systems, like collision detection, lane departure warning, and adaptive cruise control.
+Level 4 and Level 5 (as scaled by SAE) autonomous cars may not reach wide acceptance by 2030.
+However, there would be rapid growth for Level 2 and Level 3 autonomous cars, which have advanced driver assistance systems, like collision detection, lane departure warning, and adaptive cruise control.

-The US autonomous car market is likely to be dominated by the autonomous vehicle, as the need for ease in driving and the increasing concern for safety and security are leading to the demand for high-end technology, thus, resulting in the increased demand for semi-autonomous and autonomous vehicles.
+The United States autonomous car market will be dominated by the semi-autonomous vehicle, as the need for ease in driving and the increasing concern for safety and security are surging the demand for high-end technology.

-The US autonomous car market is witnessing growth due to the rapid digitization in connected cars, which is adding to their demand.
+The market is expected to witness growth due to the rapid digitization of connected cars, which adds to their demand.
 The two necessary components of vehicle autonomy - vehicle-to-vehicle and vehicle-to-infrastructure connectivity - can be more easily integrated into connected cars than conventional ones.

 To understand key trends, Download Sample Report

-The US autonomous car market, by the level of automation, is dominated by conditional automation (Level 3).
+By the level of automation, the United States autonomous car market is dominated by conditional automation (Level 3).
 In Level 3 automation, the autonomous vehicle driving system performs all the dynamic driving tasks, expecting the human driver to respond appropriately to the request to intervene.
-The dynamic driving task includes steering, braking, accelerating, and monitoring the vehicle, along with responding to events happening on the road.
+The dynamic driving task includes steering, braking, accelerating, monitoring the vehicle, and responding to events happening on the road.

-Self-driving cars have already been tested and used in California, Texas, Arizona, Washington, Michigan, and other states of the United States.
-However, their mobility is currently restricted to specific test areas and driving conditions.
-Audi is the first company to come up with a Level 3 autonomous car by launching the Audi A8 in the market.
-However, there are few limitations for Level 3 autonomous cars, such as constant awareness needed from the driver.
+Self-driving cars have already been tested and used in California, Texas, Arizona, Washington, Michigan, and other states.
+However, their mobility is restricted to specific test areas and driving conditions.
+Audi is the first company to develop a Level 3 autonomous car by launching the Audi A8 in the market.
+However, there are a few limitations for Level 3 autonomous cars, such as constant awareness needed from the driver.
 Thus, this makes Level 3 automation less dependable.

-The US autonomous car market is consolidated and is majorly dominated by a few players, such as Apple, Waymo, Tesla, Ford, Honda, BMW, Nissan, Intel, and Uber.
-These players have also encompassed strategies such as brand reinforcement, innovation, collaboration, and M&A to gain a higher competitive share.
+The United States autonomous car market is consolidated and is dominated by a few players, such as Apple, Waymo, Tesla, Ford, Honda, BMW, Nissan, Intel, and Uber.
+These players have also encompassed brand reinforcement, innovation, collaboration, and M&A strategies to gain a higher competitive share.
 For instance,

 1.1 Study Assumptions